 John- or Johnny as he was generally known- was from Park Avenue, Washington, and was working as a laboratory analyst for a contractor building the Mancunian Way, an inner city motorway, later opened by Prime Minister Harold Wilson.
 He had recently returned to his Manchester digs after a two week holiday back with his mother in Washington.
-He, and a work colleague, Thomas Stephens, gave chase to two shoplifters fleeing from a tobacconist in Oxford Road.
-Manchester after the owner had set off an alarm.
-John raced through adjoining streets after 33 year old itinerant and serial thief, Michael Grimes, who stabbed him when confronted.
-Though John was taken quite quickly to the Manchester Infirmary he was dead on arrival.
+He, and a work colleague, Thomas Stephens, gave chase to two shoplifters fleeing from a tobacconist in Oxford Road, Manchester after the owner had set rs Gludys Marley, of Park Acense, Washington, receives the posthumous gold medal, which was awarded is her civilian sor, John Marley (21), from Mr A. P. Wilson, the President of the Association of Chief Police Officens, in a coremony at the Guilebalt, London, yesterday.